-During the first quarter of 2021, we received approximately \$188 million of additional funds from the federal government in connection with the CARES Act.
-We expect to return the \$188 million of funds to the appropriate government agencies in May, 2021 utilizing a portion of our cash and cash equivalents held on deposit.
-Since our intent was to return these funds, our results of operations for the first quarter ended March 31, 2021 include no impact from the receipt of the funds.
+During 2021, we received approximately \$189 million of additional funds from the federal government in connection with the CARES Act, substantially all of which was received during the first quarter of 2021.
+During the second quarter of 2021, we returned the \$189 million to the appropriate government agencies utilizing a portion of our cash and cash equivalents held on deposit.
+Therefore, our results of operations for the three and six-month periods ended June 30, 2021 include no impact from the receipt of those funds.